zulip/zulip/docs/production/settings.md

 * The Twitter integration, which provides pretty inline previews of tweets.
 * The email gateway, which lets users send emails into Zulip.
-* `INLINE_URL_EMBED_PREVIEW`, which controls our experimental feature providing inline previews of links pasted into Zulip.

 ## Zulip announcement list